marcelpetersen/mobil/pages/startup-stage.md

             <div class="content-dropdown faq">
               <p class="lead content-dropdown__link"><strong>How are the five finalist startups selected?</strong></p>
               <div class="content-dropdown__content">
-                <p class="pr-5 mt-3">We’re continuously screening applications and evaluating them in collaboration with our key partners in the corporate, investment and startup communities.
-If you are a finalist, we’ll get in touch with you by mid-October at the latest.</p>
+                <p class="pr-5 mt-3">We continuously screen applications and evaluate them in collaboration with our key partners in the corporate, investment and startup communities.
+If you are a finalist, we’ll get in touch with you by mid October at the latest.</p>
               </div>
               <div class="content-dropdown__opener">
                 <a class="with-down-arrow"></a>